One of the best SEO tools available is Google Search Console. It is also one of the most overlooked.

 How to Use Google Search Console

-You now understand what all the different GSC metrics mean, you successfully set up your property and verified it, now what?
+You now understand what all the different Google Search Console metrics mean, you successfully set up your property and verified it, now what?
 Well, now you can actually use Google Search Console to improve your website (and your SEO).

 You can actually do lots of things with the Search Console to improve your site.